Kobedm27/GGCMI-validation/data/raw/GGCMI_yields/README.md

 8. Make sure all required files are selected
 9. Select **Mask only land data** in the MASK AREA box
 10. Click on **download file** which creates a zip file with all data in your downloads
+11. After downloading, organize the files into the designated folder structure (one subfolder per crop) inside the repository at `data/raw/GGCMI_yields`:

 ## File naming convention